Killing of Kian Pirfalak

-Pirfalak’s death sparked a nationwide outrage against the government and its use of extreme lethal force against protestors.
-He is considered the youngest known victim (either 9 or 10-years old) of suppressing the Mahsa Amini protests.
+Pirfalak's death sparked nationwide outrage against the government and its use of extreme lethal force against protestors.
+He is thought to be the youngest victim of the government suppression of protests in the wake of the death of Mahsa Amini.

-History

-Kian Pirfalak was shot and killed on November 15, 2022, in the city of Izeh.
-Seven people died during this incident including two teenagers, Artin Rahmani, and Sepehr Maghsoodi (who was killed by a bullet in his head).

-The Islamic Republic News Agency (IRNA), Fars News Agency and other Iranian news outlets attributed the assault to terrorists rather than the state's security forces, attributing the killings to ISIS.
+In 2023, the Supreme Court of the Islamic Republic of Iran issued a death sentence for Abbas Mujahed Kurkur after he was tortured in prison and they obtained a forced confession.

+Incident

+On 16 November 2022, during the crackdown on the Mahsa Amini protests in the city of Izeh, there was an armed attack on Izeh the market by government security forces.
+Nine-year-old Kian Pirfalak, who was sitting in his parents' vehicle, was shot by government security forces during the attack.
+His father, Meysam Pirfalak, was also critically injured in the assault and was hospitalized.
+Kian Pirfalak was among the seven people who died during the attack, as were two teenagers, Artin Rahmani and Sepehr Maghsoodi (who was shot in the head).

+Attribution of blame

+Pirfalak's mother and other family members who witnessed the incident blame the attack on Iranian security forces.
 A relative of Pirfalak told Radio Farda that security agents had opened fire on the car where Pirfalak was sitting.
 A bullet had gone through Pirfalak's lung.
 His father was also seriously injured and was later hospitalized.
-His mother, Zeinab Moulai denies the government's account of events, and claims her son was killed by security forces.
+His mother, Zeinab Moulai denies the government's account of events, and said her son was killed by security forces.

+The Islamic Republic News Agency (IRNA), Fars News Agency and other Iranian news outlets initially attributed the killings to ISIS terrorists rather than the state's security forces.
+They circulated a statement purportedly from the terrorist group claiming responsibility for the shooting.
+An investigation by BBC Monitoring concluded that the statement was fake.

+Iranian authorities then attributed the deaths of Pirfalak and others to four men: Bahman Bahmani, Hossein Saeedi, Mahmoud Ahmadi, and Abbas Mujahed Kurkur.
+Two of the men were killed in an attack by IRGC forces, while Kurkur was later tortured to obtain a forced confession and was sentenced to death.

 Funeral

-The family placed Pirfalak's body on ice, refusing to keeping it at the morgue.
-This was due to the fear of security forces stealing the child's body, as that has happened in many cases.
+Pirfalak's family placed his body on ice, refusing to keep it at the morgue due to the fear of security forces stealing the child's body, as that has happened in many cases.
 Hundreds of people gathered at Pirfalak's funeral and chanted anti-regime slogans in protest of his death.

 "Hear it from me about how the shooting happened so they can't say it was by terrorists, because they're lying," Pirfalak's mother Zeinab Molaie told mourners at his funeral.
 During the ceremony, Pirfalak's mother criticized the Islamic Republic's Supreme Leader Ali Khamenei through a poem, which read: "How's Mister Seyyed Ali [Khamenei] doing?
 He has a long beard coming down to his chest!
 A chest full of hatred - his heart is like stone - all he says is nonsense!"